+Monsters must fight and move slowly, using large deliberate motions.
 When you're hit by any part of a Large Monster, you lose 3 hp and go flying back.

-Weapons, shields, and armor ap cannot block any Large Monster attacks.
+Weapons and armor ap cannot block any Large Monster attacks.
+Shields struck by a monster are broken.